Quercitron is the inner bark of the Quercus Nigra or Q. tinctoria, a

 with one sixth or one eighth of its weight of alum; then,

-without being rinsed, it should be put into a dyeing vessel
+without being rinsed, it should be put int

 with clean water and also as many pounds of powdered bark